Dev-L66/pdf_to_excel/README.md

-#  Amazon Invoice PDF Extractor(Text, Tables, Images)
+#  Amazon Invoice PDF Extractor(Text, Tables, Barcodes)

 This Python script automates the extraction of data from **Amazon invoice PDFs**, including invoice details and product table rows for a specific type of Amazon bill.
 The extracted data is saved into a structured **Excel file**.